rwijtvliet/portfolyo/docs/core/pfline.rst

   - adding or subtracting something else (i.e., a single value or a flat portfolio line);

-  - multiplying with or dividing by something else (i.e., a single value or a flat portfolio line).
+  - multiplying with or dividing by something else (i.e., a price or volume (value, timeseries, portfolio line)).

   The reason for flattening, in these cases, is that there is no "natural"/"logical" way to define what the outcome should be.